Dancing

 DANCING AT THE SOURCE in collaboration with Casa de Cultura SoMovimento

-We are thrilled to offer our signature 16-day cultural exchange and immersion program to Salvador, Bahia, Brazil, after a hiatus due to the COVID 19 Pandemic.
+We are thrilled to offer our signature 16-day cultural exchange and immersion program to Salvador, Bahia, Brazil!

 Since 1997, VB's Dancing at the Source program has provided for the intentional traveler, dance and music enthusiasts (both beginner and advanced), 8 days of Afro-Brazilian dance and music classes taught by master faculty, who are among Bahia’s most influential dancers, musicians, visual artists, researchers, and culture makers.
 After our dance and music classes, the program offers daily activities to experience life in Bahia with an eclectic range of activities.
 You will explore the nuances of Afro-Brazilian culture and actively experience Afro-Brazilian history with VB's family of activists and spiritual leaders.